aleph2c/miros/doc/scribbleexample.rst

 Our answer:
 ``if g() returns True, then the function order will be:`` ``g``, ``a``, ``b``, ``t``, ``c``, ``d``, ``e``

+Let's examine my own personal psychological state.
+I have been taking tiny steps to keep my cognitive load light, and right now I'm feeling pretty good.
-Right now I'm feeling pretty good.
-I have some thinking, but more importantly I have some firm reality outside of myself that I can push against.
+I have a theory, but more importantly I have built up some firm reality outside of myself that I can push against.
 My sense of possession has transfered from my answer into the structure that will be used to attack this answer.
-This is the first part of hacking, I have distanced my sense of ownership away from the idea I am examining.

 Moreover, I feel a sense of control and I'm feeling satisfaction from building something.
 The part of my mind that gets a buzz from pursuit, from seeking is